magentabusiness/magentabusiness.github.io/docs/reference/rest-client.md

 ## REST Client

-The ThingsBoard REST API Client helps you interact with ThingsBoard REST API from your Java application.
+The IoT Hub REST API Client helps you interact with IoT Hub REST API from your Java application.
 With Rest Client you can programmatically create assets, devices, customers, users and other entities and their relations in ThingsBoard.

 The recommended method for installing the Rest Client is with a build automation tool, like Maven.